med-reb/Pi-Pokemon/README.md

 Ensure you have a legally dumped ROM of Pokémon Gold (or another Game Boy Pokémon title) and place it in the project directory.
 Note: This project does not condone or support the use of ROMs obtained illegally.
 Please dump your own copy from a legally owned cartridge.

 ## ▶️ Usage
-Run the main script, specifying the path to your Pokémon ROM.
+Run the main script.
 For example:
    ```bash
 python pi_pokemon.py
 ```